hasindu2008/cornetto/docs/command.md

 **Options:**
 -   `-r FILE`:               report file generated from fixasm
 -   `-s STR`:                use the sort order specified by STR when printing the chromosome report.
-STR can be human1 for haploid human chrosome names, human2 for diploid human chromosome names or a fasta file to read the chromosome order from.
+STR can be human1 for haploid human chromosome names, human2 for diploid human chromosome names or a fasta file to read the chromosome order from.

 **Example usage:**
 ```bash